 Туре Class Group Max Size Max Weight Top Gr Limit Ring Dia.
-Prairie Sumo Tethered PST 1m Perimeter 3 Kg Gr 12 1.52 m Prairie Sumo Auto PSA 1m Perimeter 3Kg University 1.52 m
+Prairie Sumo Tethered PST 1m Perimeter 3 Kg Gr 12 1.52 m Prairie Sumo Auto PSA 1m Perimeter 3 Kg University 1.52 m participation.

-Preface: The Manitoba Robot Games (MRG) has opted not to follow the official FSI All Japan driver.
+Preface: The Manitoba Robot Games (MRG) has opted not to follow the official FSI All designated driver, and an alternate driver if the driver is entered into other competitions.
 The driver may not be changed within a match unless they are injured or become ill and cannot physically continue.
 Each robot competes to push its opponent beyond the perimeter of the defined Sumo Ring (playing field).

-Robot Sumo Tournament (FSI-AJRST) rules.
-This has been done in order to tailor competitions to available components and facilitate greater competitor participation.
+Japan Robot Sumo Tournament (FŚI-AJRST) rules.
+This has been done in order to tailor competitions to available components and facilitate greater competitor consists of a 5 cm white border at the edge and within the diameter of the playing field.

 Match Definition: A match shall be a competition between two robots.
-Each robot must have a designated ground level.
+Each robot must have a made of laminate and sits approximately 7 cm above ground level.